 The Owner shall provide three (3) sets of record drawings prepared, sealed, signed and dated by the Consulting Engineer prior to final release of performance security.
-Digital record drawings shall be submitted with a complete digital quantity listing of all new infrastructure added to the inventory on The Corporation of Delta for asset management purposes.
+Digital record drawings shall be submitted with a complete digital quantity listing of all new infrastructure added to the inventory in the City of Delta for asset management purposes.

-Record drawings shall be submitted within 90 days of the issuance of a "Completion Certificate" to the Owner by the Corporation of Delta, otherwise the Corporation will proceed with preparation and completion of the aforementioned information at cost to the Owner.
-Drawings submitted as computer digital information shall be in a format compatible with the Corporation's drafting software.
+Record drawings shall be submitted within 90 days of the issuance of a "Completion Certificate" to the Owner by the City of Delta, otherwise the City will proceed with preparation and completion of the aforementioned information at cost to the Owner.
+Drawings submitted as computer digital information shall be in a format compatible with the City's drafting software.